Learn About the 2021-2022 PIRI Grant Recipients

 UC Davis – Wellspring Women’s Center partnership to build understanding of COVID-19 vaccine confidence among diverse, low-income women in Sacramento

-UC Davis lead: Associate Professor Ester Apesoa-Verano, Professor Sheryl Catz and Postdoctoral Scholar Susan Miller, Betty Irene Moore School of Nursing
+UC Davis lead: Professor Ester Apesoa-Verano, Professor Sheryl Catz and Postdoctoral Scholar Susan Miller, Betty Irene Moore School of Nursing

 Collaborator: Wellspring Women’s Center

 This project will support a new partnership between the Wellspring Women’s Center and the Betty Irene Moore School of Nursing at UC Davis.
 Ester Carolina Apesoa-Varano, a sociologist and Associate Professor of Nursing, is the lead investigator...
 The UCD-Wellspring Partnership project will use a mix of brief telephone surveys and in-depth qualitative interviews to identify and describe barriers and facilitators of COVID-19 vaccine confidence among socially vulnerable women of different ages, race/ethnicity and COVID-19 history.
 The project will also explore the acceptability of potential vaccine promotion strategies among these women and the social services staff working with them.
 The main goal of the project is to understand diverse participant and stakeholder knowledge, attitudes, and beliefs about COVID-19 vaccines in order to guide micro-targeted efforts to address vaccine hesitancy and build vaccine confidence.

 California BIPOC Youth Perspectives about COVID-19 Pandemic: A Community Engaged Participatory Research

 UC Davis lead: Professor Natalia Deeb-Sossa, Department of Chicana/o Studies, College of Letters and Science